-Use a test strip to check your water, and if the Alkalintiy or pH are off, make adjustments accordingly to re-balance your water.
-Adjust your Alaklinity level first and get that balanced before making an adjustment to your pH levels.
+Use a test strip to check your water, and if the Alkalinity or pH are off, make adjustments accordingly to re-balance your water.
+Adjust your Alkalinity level first and get that balanced before making an adjustment to your pH levels.

 Use Alka-Plus to increase Alkalinity and pH Booster to increase pH level.
-If your Alkalinity level is high, use pH Reducer which brings down both Alkalnity & pH levels.
-Click here for more on Water Balance.
+If your Alkalinity level is high, use pH Reducer which brings down both Alkalinity & pH levels.

 Sanitizer Level Too Low

 Keeping an ideal sanitizer level is a cornerstone of basic hot tub chemistry and will help maintain water that is safe, clean and clear.